On This Page

-Airbnb.
-We used Airbnb.
-We booked where we would be staying each night ahead of time.
+We used Airbnb and booked each night ahead of time.

 The Airbnb we stayed at was located just a few miles outside of Roswell.
 All we wanted was a place to crash so we went extra budget-friendly with this one and got a “private room” in a lady’s home.
 She greeted us as well as showed us around the property when we arrived.

 The majority of our meals came from a cooler we kept in the backseat (we brought a cooler as a carry on item on the plane to take along with us for the drive).

 Restaurant options were limited in Roswell, but we popped inside Farley’s Food and Fun Pub, where the chromed-out walls and chairs kept up with the cosmic vibe of the town.

 We took advantage of the southwestern twist they spun on our favorite foods and ordered green chile burgers and the best pinto beans I’ve ever had.
 We ordered a second helping of the beans.

 Check out their website here.

 Try Some Alien Beer

 At the local Albertsons grocery we snagged a six pack – it was out of this world.